denizgenc/my-public-notes/security/cryptography/bcs_employment_of_cryptography/algorithm_protocol_cheatsheet.md

 - Digital Signature Algorithm (FIPS 186, published 1994)
 - Uses a variant of the ElGamal signature scheme
   - Key size: 2048 or 3072 bits (as per NIST 800-57)
-- Use SHA-2 for hash
+- Uses SHA-2 for hash

 ## ECDSA
 - Elliptic Curve Digital Signature Algorithm
 - Instead of ElGamal, use elliptic curves to encrypt hash
   - Key size: 160 bits or more
-- Use SHA-2 for hash
+- Uses SHA-2 for hash

 ## A5
 - Family of algorithms, starting with A5/1 (design leaked in 1994, reverse engineered 1999)